irmen/prog8/docs/source/compiling.rst

 ``-check``
     Quickly check the program for errors.
 No output will be produced.

-``-breakinstr``
+``-breakinstr <instruction>``
-    Also output a CPU instruction for a ``%breakpoint``, as well as the entry in the vice monitor list file.
+    Also output the specified CPU instruction for a ``%breakpoint``, as well as the entry in the vice monitor list file.
     This can be useful on emulators/systems that don't parse the breakpoint information in the list file, such as the X16Emu emulator for the Commander X16.
-Prog8 then uses a STP instruction (65c02) to trigger a breakpoint in the debugger (if enabled with -debug on the emulator).
-On a 6502 CPU, this option will output a BRK instruction instead.
+    Useful instructions to consider are ``brk`` and ``stp``.
+    For example for the Commander X16 emulator, ``stp`` is useful because it can actually tyrigger a breakpoint halt in the debugger when this is enabled by running the emulator with -debug.

 ``-expericodegen``
     Use experimental code generation backend (*incomplete*).